 You may also search by specific artist, photographer, or genre.

-To find Modern Manuscript and ephemera collections related to religion go to the Modern Manuscripts and Ephemera search page and click on the link for Arts, Ephemera, Printing History and Book Arts, Printers, and Photographs, or search by the name of the artist in the search bar.
+To find Modern Manuscript collections related to visual arts go to the Modern Manuscripts and Archives search page and use the “Browse by Topic” function or search by the name of the artist in the search bar.

 The Newberry has a rich collection of 19th- and early 20th-century journals and periodicals.
 To find art-related journals in the Newberry’s collections, you can search by the subject heading “Art—Periodicals” or for a specific title in our catalog.